I’ve found a door frame chin up bar that won’t put my security deposit in Jeopardy.

 My First Chin Up Bar

 Inevitably one day the ledge broke off in my hand and I landed on my ass feeling somewhat dazed and confused a lot like the guy in the gif to the right probably felt.

-It supports up to 280 pounds (20 stone) but has been tested up to 420 (30 stone).
-Another thing is that it doesn’t need to be assembled.
-You just open the box, unfold it and attach it to your doorframe, when you’ve ended your workout just lift it off, fold it and put it to one side.
+Another thing with this door frame chin up bar is that it doesn’t need to be assembled.
+Open the box, unfold it and attach it to your doorframe, when you’ve ended your workout just lift it off, fold it and put it to one side.
 Simple.

 For me the Powerbar 2 is definitely an unsung hero in the home fitness equipment area, I’m surprised that it’s only available online.